gbif/vocabulary/vocabulary-importer/README.md

 --apiPassword
 ```

-**NOTE**: the names of the columns of these files can be different than those but the order has to be the one specified above.
+**NOTE**: the columns of these files can be in any order but the column name has to match with the ones specified above(the case doesn't matter).

 ## How to import a vocabulary